 Many ChargePlace Scotland charging points are free for EV users, but they also have many locations that charge a fee.
 Each location has a different tariff and connector fee, and many have minimum charge requirements.
 Their pricing differs from spot to spot.
 If you’re interested in a specific points price, you should look at ChargePlace Scotland’s app or check out their tariffs by clicking here.

-Bonnet is our app which enables you to access our 17+ partners’ charging networks and get affordable charging.
+Our app enables you to access our 17+ partners’ charging networks and get affordable charging.
 We have partnered with some of the UK’s best public networks to offer our customers a diverse range of speeds, locations and prices.
 We’ve done this to help our customers find the perfect charger.
-You don’t have to download multiple network apps and clutter your phone; you only need Bonnet.
+You don’t have to download multiple network apps and clutter your phone; you only need OVO Charge.

 Light Boost is just £2 monthly for 10% off your EV charging.
 That’s just £24 a year for potentially hundreds of pounds worth of savings.
 Light Boost enables you to access thousands of charging points across the UK and abroad in countries like the Netherlands and Germany.